HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Experiments

 \subsection{Leaderboard~\& Real-World Validation}

-\textbf{HA-R2R~Test~Dataset~\& Leaderboard.} Building on R2R-CE, we present HA-R2R, featuring 16,844 instructions across 90 building scans with 910 annotated human models (see~Secs.~\ref{sec:havln-sim} \&~\ref{sec:agents}).~While retaining path continuity from R2R-CE, we introduce refined goals to emphasize social awareness.
+\textbf{HA-R2R~Test~Dataset~\& Leaderboard.} Building on R2R-CE, we present HA-R2R, featuring 16,844 instructions across 90 building scans with 910 annotated human models (Secs.~\ref{sec:havln-sim} \&~\ref{sec:ha-r2r}).~While retaining path continuity from R2R-CE, we introduce refined goals to emphasize social awareness.
 The test partition of HA-R2R contains 3,408 instructions across 18 withheld buildings and intentionally emphasizes multi-human routes.
-To assess performance on this challenging test split, we host leaderboards for HA-R2R-DE and HA-R2R-CE benchmarks, evaluating both collision-related metrics (TCR, CR) and navigation metrics (NE, SR).
-We prepare an interactive interface shown in Figure~\ref{fig:interactive interface plus real world exp} (a), where participants can explore the simulator from nine different views to examine all the annotated human motions and the surrounding environments.
-This allows them to gain a deeper understanding of the challenging dynamic scenarios we provide.
+To assess performance on this challenging test split, we host leaderboards for HA-VLN 2.0 benchmarks, evaluating both collision-related (TCR, CR) and navigation metrics (NE, SR).
+We also prepare an interactive demo interface shown in Figure~\ref{fig:interactive interface plus real world exp} (a) and also on our webpage, where participants can explore the simulator from nine different views to examine all the annotated human motions and surrounding environments.
 Submissions may include agent code or trajectories, providing reproducible, server-side evaluations and setting a new benchmark for human-centric, dynamic VLN research.

 \textbf{Real-World Validation~\& Setup.} We deploy our trained agents on a \emph{Unitree Go2-EDU} quadruped, equipped with Intel~Realsense~D435i RGB-D camera, MID360~3D LiDAR, and IMU for onboard perception and control.
-As Figure~\ref{fig:interactive interface plus real world exp} (b) illustrates, experiments are conducted in four indoor spaces (office, living room, hallway, lobby), each populated by 2--4 free-moving volunteers.
-Implementation details and more visual examples are provided in Appendix~\ref{Appx.exp-real-world}.
+As Fig.~\ref{fig:interactive interface plus real world exp} (b) illustrates, experiments are conducted in four indoor spaces (office, living room, hallway, lobby), each populated by 2--4 free-moving volunteers.
 The agent navigates safely in moderately congested conditions but faces challenges in tight corridors or sudden crowd convergence, highlighting the need for robust re-planning under partial observability.
+Please kindly refer to Appendix.~\ref{Appx.exp-all} for more experimental details.